Schools in Miami, Florida, with EMT Courses

 Associate of Science in Emergency Medical Services

 The previous two programs are included in this associate's degree program.
 All in all, it takes two years to earn this associate's degree in emergency medical services.
-In addition to the coursework covered in the diploma and certificate program, students also take a leadership practicum and general education courses in humanities, composition, psychology, public speaking, science and mathematics.
+In addition to the coursework covered in the diploma and certificate program, students also take general education courses in humanities, composition, psychology, public speaking, science and mathematics.

-Fire science and EMT programs are available at the William T. McFatter Technical Center, which is located 24.6 miles away from downtown Miami.
+An EMT program is available at the William T. McFatter Technical Center, which is located 25 miles away from downtown Miami.